mivano/mindbyte.nl/_posts/2018-07-23-kubernetes-and-visual-studio-code.md

 This gave us a direct link to the master and we could use for example the kUbernetes dashboard by browsing to http://localhost:8001/ui

-All good and well, but managing a Kubernetes cluster is not what we wanted to do, so when the [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/) was released, we switched over to the PaaS variant of Kubernetes.
+All good and well, but managing a Kubernetes cluster is not what we wanted to do, so when the [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/) was released, we switched over to the Azure PaaS variant of Kubernetes.

 Although it has some quirks, it also has some advantages.
 One of those is the [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 Using simple commands you can create a new managed cluster, connect to it and operate it.